mitmedialab/SAR-opal-base/README.md

 - Add capability to load an image on the "top left" or "bottom right" of the screen without specifying exact coordinates.
 Adjust the loaded image's position until no collisions are detected so it does not overlap with other images.
 - Adapt to different tablet screen sizes (currently size of images is hard-coded, not scaling)
 - Look into ROS .NET for C#.
 Possible replacement for websocket connection?
-- Add demo and story options to config file so you don't have to recompile and redeploy
+- Add demo and story options to config file so you don't have to recompile and redeploy (and/or a start screen that lets you pick whether you want demo mode, story mode, etc when you start the app - use "load scene" function to pick the right one).